 Detroit is the city of the future.
 Henri and I stayed one week at an urban farm in North End where we had the chance to experience what’s great about Motor City today.
 Continue reading “Detroit, B Side – How I fell in love with Motor City”

 Last week, Henri and I took the Grand Avenue Tour at Mammoth Cave National Park, KY.
 Mammoth Cave National Park hosts the longest cave system in the world by far, with 400 miles of trails and passages.
 With such a huge underworld to discover, it is not a surprise if dozens of tours are offered, from very short & easy to very long & strenuous.
 Here is a review with pictures of the Grand Avenue Tour.
 Continue reading “Grand Avenue Tour at Mammoth Cave National Park, Kentucky: Inside the Longest Cave In The World”

-My list of U.S. cities suitable for a European person to live in now has a one more entry: Nashville.
+A new city made it inside my list of U.S. cities suitable for a European person to move to: Nashville.
 Henri and I were only able to visit the capital of Tennessee for a few hours as we have to move up north a bit faster to meet people in Kentucky this Friday, and we have to work… But we had a sense of HOW COOL it is.
 Nashville is cool!
 It’s lively, touristy yet authentic, with a lot of positive energy and really entertaining, hip neighborhoods around Downtown.
 Continue reading “Nashville Express”